Can Breastfeeding Cause Cavities?

 • Take your child to the dentist by their first birthday

 A few preventive measures can go a long way in ensuring your child has strong, healthy teeth as they grow up.
-Not only will healthy teeth allow them to chew food easier, it will also support speech development.
+Not only will healthy teeth allow them to chew food more easily, but it will also support speech development.

 Other Factors to Consider When Breastfeeding